 Taking care of the costs of the lawsuit even if you know you are not responsible

 You could be sued for almost anything even if you’ve done nothing wrong.
-A lawsuit means you will need legal representation, may miss work to attend mediation or court, and could damage your reputation.
+A lawsuit means you will need legal representation, may miss work to attend mediation or court, and your reputation could be damaged.

 It would help if you had business insurance to safeguard your business and personal assets effectively.
 The company is protected by general liability insurance against third-party claims for personal injury or property damage.